babyloniaapp/docs/logs.md

 13.07.22 - Today team pushed an update on the NFT page, the web3 wallet connect, and top menus are identical with the pool page.<br/>
+12.07.22 - Today the $BABY token got listed on the [CoinMarketCap](https://coinmarketcap.com/currencies/babylonia/).<br/>

 ---